-The agreement, said Jessica Howard, a U.S. national team and Hall of Fame gymnast, was "validation ministration and Olymthat what we've been doing was the right thing.'
+The agreement, said Jessica Howard, a U.S. national team and Hall of Fame that what we've been doing was the right thing.'

-Howard, a Nassar surviployees were instructed by vor, joined dozens of other gymnasts in expressing skepticism that USA Gymcomplaints to law enforcenastics and the USOPC ment or Child Protective will follow through on the agreed upon steps to protect future athletes
+Howard, a Nassar survivor, joined dozens of other gymnasts in expressing skepticism that USA Gymnastics and the USOPC will follow through on the agreed upon steps to protect future athletes